Woman Is the Nigger of the World

 "Woman Is the Nigger of the World" is a song by John Lennon and Yoko Ono with Elephant's Memory from their 1972 album Some Time in New York City.
-Released as the only single from the album in the United States, the song sparked controversy at the time due to the use of the word "nigger" in the title.
+The song was produced by Lennon, Ono and Phil Spector.
+Released as the only single from the album in the United States, the song sparked controversy at the time due to the use of the word nigger in the lyrics, and many radio stations refused to play the song as a result.

 Composition

-The phrase "woman is the nigger of the world" was coined by Yoko Ono in an interview with Nova magazine in 1969 and quoted on the magazine's cover.
+The phrase "woman is the nigger of the world" was coined by Yoko Ono in an interview on December 12, 1968, then released on Nova magazine in 1969 and quoted on the magazine's cover, with Ono making the claim that women were the most oppressed group in the world.
 Literary analysts note that the phrase owes much to Zora Neale Hurston's novel Their Eyes Were Watching God, in which the protagonist Janie Crawford's grandmother says "De nigger woman is de mule uh de world so fur as Ah can see."
-The song describes women's subservience to men and misogyny across all cultures.
+John and Yoko wrote the song in the summer of 1969.
+Lennon was originally against the statement Yoko made, but when he saw the cover of Nova, it changed his mind.
+Recording for the song began on February 13, 1972, and ended on March 8 of that year.

-In a 1972 interview on The Dick Cavett Show, Lennon said that Irish revolutionary James Connolly was an inspiration for the song.
+In a summer 1972 interview on The Dick Cavett Show, Lennon said that Irish revolutionary James Connolly was an inspiration for the song.
 Lennon cited Connolly's statement that "the female worker is the slave of the slave" in explaining the pro-feminist inspiration behind the song.